-Our solid timber wall mounted coat racks are inspired by the Shaker pegs that lined the four walls of their meeting rooms.
+Our solid timber wall mounted coat racks are inspired by the Shaker pegs that lined the four walls of meeting rooms.
 They hung up coats, hats, bags, lamps, brooms, even chairs— all tidied away by this simple storage device.

 Australian Made Coat Rack

 The back board is 25mm thick and 110mm high, 19mm hardwood dowels protrude 80mm and have rounded ends, these are commercial Vic Ash dowel—not recycled.
 To seal the timber we finish it in a light natural oil that dries completely to a subtle lustre.
-The pegs are glued into a deep socket forming a strong joint equal to the strength of the hardwood.
+The pegs are glued and hammered into a deep socket forming a strong joint equal to the strength of the hardwood.
 Our load-test is to hold on to two pegs and lift feet off the floor, very scientific if done in a white coat; from this we deduce that each peg can take a 40kg load.
 Each peg is solid but total load ability depends on good fixings to the wall; we supply strong screws for the job.
 Fixing in to stud walls is common but it’s also possible to fix to brick or stone walls with the same screws going into 8mm masonry wall plugs, email or call for advice.

 With the screws we supply 1/2″ timber plugs to cover the screw holes in the back-board, instructions supplied with each rack.
 Installation is pretty straight forward if you have a drill and a level, or a good eye!
 See our installation video below.
 Some use their builder or a handy-person to install.